devlooped/SponsorLink/docs/index.md

 *SponsorLink* itself does not dictate how a specific library or tool integrates these checks, it only provides the [standard manifest format](spec.md) that a sponsorable account backend needs to provide for local persistence and subsequent (purely offline) checks.
+See [sponsoring checks](github.md#sponsoring-checks) for some examples of how this might be done.